snipsco/snips-nlu/docs/source/data_model.rst

 By providing a list of example values for your entity, you help Snips NLU grasp what the entity is about.

-Let's say you are creating an assistant which purpose is to let you set the color of your connected light bulbs.
+Let's say you are creating an assistant whose purpose is to let you set the color of your connected light bulbs.
 What you will do is define a ``"color"`` entity.
 On top of that you can provide a list of sample colors by editing the entity in your dataset as follow: